nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

    See Section 4.2 of NTUM for more details.

-It may also be useful to look at the ``spatial`` property of the GIDCollection, which describes the layer properties.
+It may also be useful to look at the ``spatial`` property of the NodeCollection, which describes the layer properties.
 Other useful functions that may be of help are listed in NTUM Section 4.1.

 References